openstack-infra/zuul/doc/source/user/jobs.rst

 **zuul.oldrev**
   If the item was enqueued as the result of a change merging or being pushed to the branch, the git sha of the old revision will be included here.
-Otherwise, this value will not be present.
+Otherwise, this variable will be undefined.

 **zuul.newrev**
   If the item was enqueued as the result of a change merging or being pushed to the branch, the git sha of the new revision will be included here.
-Otherwise, this value will not be present.
+Otherwise, this variable will be undefined.

 Tag Items
 +++++++++